Send Me a Lullaby: Reception

-Reviewed in Australian Rolling Stone at the time of release, it was described as reflecting, "the progression from folky naivety of the early songs to a more involved, complex set of emotions, though understatement is still a key feature."
-The reviewer notes it is an album with, "no, or at least very few, overdubs," and says, "the band have produced a fresh, uncluttered sound that has a live presence to it."
-The review concludes by saying, "everything's come together just fine."
+Reviewed in Australian Rolling Stone at the time of release, it was described as reflecting "the progression from folky naivety of the early songs to a more involved, complex set of emotions, though understatement is still a key feature."
+The reviewer noted it is an album with "no, or at least very few, overdubs," and said, "the band have produced a fresh, uncluttered sound that has a live presence to it."
+The review concluded by saying, "everything's come together just fine."

-NME described the album as, "a record of tremendous depth, a mystery to be fathomed."
+NME described the album as "a record of tremendous depth, a mystery to be fathomed."
 Noting the album's naivety, clumsiness, intelligence, and frailty, the reviewer notes, "Maybe I'm forgetting, but this seems the least fussy, least pompous, most natural and moving music I've yet heard from their part of the planet."
 Smash Hits called it, "a set of unpolished but appealing songs.
 Their slight gawkiness would probably be scorned if they were British."